CityOfBoston/TopoJSONify/README.md

 Get your GeoJSON FeatureCollection and do one of the following:

-* Go to http://topojsonify.herokuapp.com/ and upload your GeoJSON file
+* Go to http://topojsonify.heroku.com/ and upload your GeoJSON file

+* Go to http://topojsonify.heroku.com/map and drop in GeoJSON, TopoJSON, and Shapefiles to edit and extend with Leaflet.draw.
+Press TopoJSON button.

 * POST http://topojsonify.herokuapp.com/ with your GeoJSON file in the body